InsultingPros/AcediaCore/docs/API/collections.md

 `SetMinimalCapacity()` method to force it to pre-allocate enough space for the expected amount of items.
-Setting minimal capacity to the maximum amount of items you expect to store in the caller `AssociativeArray` can remove any need for reallocating the storage.
+Setting minimal capacity to the maximum amount of items you expect to store in the caller `AssociativeArray` will remove any need for reallocating the storage.

 > **NOTE:**
 > `AssociativeArray` always allocates storage array with length of at least